Position

 Certified Prosthetist Orthotist Job Description Sample

 We are seeking a highly skilled and certified Prosthetist Orthotist to join our team.
 The ideal candidate will be responsible for designing, fitting, and maintaining prosthetic and orthotic devices to improve the quality of life for our patients.
-This role requires a strong background in biomechanics, patient care, and technical expertise.
+This role requires a strong background in biomechanics, patient care, and technical craftsmanship.

 Responsibilities: